Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Introduction

-Recently, a new class of deep learning models called foundation models that comprise LLMs (Large Language Models) and VLMs (Vision-Language Models) have been trained on large multimodal data \cite{waqas2023revolutionizing}.
-These models have demonstrated a strong ability to generalize well across different tasks when provided with ample and diverse training data \cite{waqas2023revolutionizing}.
-Due to their extensive and varied datasets, these models capture a broad range of patterns and nuances, enabling them to apply learned knowledge flexibly and effectively across different contexts.
-The key conclusions from the success story of foundation models relevant to this study are:

-\begin{enumerate} \item \textbf{Extensive Training Data}: Foundation models are trained on massive datasets that encompass a wide spectrum of information across different domains and modalities.
-This extensive training helps the models develop a robust understanding of complex patterns and relationships within the data.
-For instance, models like GPT (from OpenAI) \cite{brown2020language} and BERT (developed by Google) \cite{devlin2018bert} have been shown to perform exceptionally well on a variety of natural language processing tasks, from translation to sentiment analysis, precisely because they have been exposed to large amounts of diverse textual data during training \cite{hartsock2024vision, waqas2023revolutionizing}.
+Recently, a new class of deep learning models called foundation models, which include large language models and vision-language models, have been introduced by training on large multimodal datasets \cite{waqas2023revolutionizing, hartsock2024vision}.
+These models have demonstrated a strong ability to generalize across different tasks when provided with diverse and substantial training data \cite{waqas2023revolutionizing}.
+By leveraging extensive and varied datasets, these models are able to capture a broad spectrum of patterns and nuances, allowing for flexible and effective application across different contexts.
+Key conclusions from the successes of foundation models relevant to this study are: \begin{enumerate} \item \textbf{Extensive training data}: Foundation models are trained on massive datasets encompassing diverse domains and modalities.
+This extensive training helps models develop a robust understanding of complex patterns and relationships within data.
+For example, Generative Pre-trained Transformers (GPT) \cite{brown2020language} and Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert} have been shown to excel across various natural language processing tasks, from translation to sentiment analysis, due to exposure to large and varied textual datasets during training \cite{hartsock2024vision, waqas2023revolutionizing}.

-\item \textbf{Cross-Modal Learning}: VLMs integrate information from both visual and textual sources, allowing them to develop a more comprehensive understanding of the world.
-For example, models like CLIP (from OpenAI) \cite{radford2021learning} and ViLBERT (Vision-and-Language BERT) \cite{lu2019vilbert} learn to correlate images with text, enabling them to perform tasks such as image captioning or visual question answering with high accuracy.
-This ability to process and synthesize information across different modalities enhances their flexibility and adaptability to new tasks that may not strictly resemble those they were originally trained on \cite{hartsock2024vision}.
+\item \textbf{Cross-modal learning}: Vision-language models integrate visual and textual information, enabling comprehensive understanding.
+Models like Contrastive Language-Image Pre-Training (CLIP) \cite{radford2021learning} and Vision-and-Language BERT (ViLBERT) \cite{lu2019vilbert} correlate images and text, allowing them to perform tasks such as image captioning or visual question answering with high accuracy.
+This cross-modal processing and synthesizing capability enhances adaptability to new tasks beyond their original training scope \cite{hartsock2024vision}.